Adolescent Chemical Dependency

 Please continue to re-visit this page or the State of Minnesota’s Department of Human Services ADAD webpage for additional changes to services available for substance use disorders.

 SUD Reform changes will focus on a person-centered approach to proving the right level of service at the right time in treating chemical use disorders like other chronic health conditions.
 Minnesota Department of Human Services has received federal approval to include additional treatment services for individuals who meet the financial eligibility guidelines for Medicaid benefits.
 These services include comprehensive assessments, peer support services, withdrawal management, and treatment coordination.

-During the SUD reform process, Blue Earth County Human Services will continue to provide Rule 25 assessments.
+During the SUD reform process, Blue Earth County Human Services will continue to coordinate Rule 25 assessments for individuals who meet the eligibility requirements.
 Please refer to the link below for a listing of current contracted providers: